-Somewhere in a parallel reality I am the mother of two beautiful girls.
-Like me, their hair was a white blonde when they were little, darkening as they grew older, and their noses freckle in the sun.
-Their voices and their laughter fill my house and my heart.
-They struggle, too, and sometimes drive me crazy, but always, there is a core of unconditional love.
-There, I am their mother first and everything comes after.
+Somewhere in a parallel reality, I am the mother of two beautiful girls.
+Like me, their hair was white blonde when they were little, darkening as they grew older, and their noses freckle in the sun.
+Their voices and laughter fill my home and my heart.
+As all kids, they also fight and sometimes frustrate me, but always, there is a core of unconditional love.
+There, in that world, I am their mother first and everything comes after.

 But here, in our reality, I am not a mother.
 In the annual ramp-up to Mother’s Day, everything that wasn’t comes back and haunts me.
 I hear the echoes of the laughter of those parallel girls of mine and the ache of what never was, can never be, overwhelms me again.